car leasing with insurance – What Are the Costs and How Does it Work?

 One of the most common insurance requirements when it comes to leasing a car is the requirement for additional insurance beyond liability coverage.

 Since the lessor retains ownership of the car, they require reassurance that the car will be repaired in the event it is damaged.

 Your leasing company may also set an upper limit on your deductible.

 A deductible is an amount you will need to pay out of pocket before the insurance company will contribute.
 An insurance company will lower your monthly premiums if you have a higher deductible, although you will increase your own financial exposure.

 As a result, leasing companies set an upper limit as an added reassurance that the leased vehicle will be repaired in the event it is damaged.

-In some instances you can actually buy your insurance from the lessor, meaning your can bundle everything together instead of maintaining separate auto insurance policies.
+In some instances you can actually buy your insurance from the lessor, meaning your can bundle everything together instead of maintaining separate auto insurance policies and lower your monthly payments.

 These services are becoming more and more common, with ‘auto subscription’ services bundling everything together.
 Canvas, a subsidiary of Ford is one of the pioneers of this type of service.

 Prices vary based on the type of vehicle and package selected but may include maintenance, insurance, mileage fees, or other fees.
 Still, this is a great option for those who are leasing a car and looking for cheap auto insurance.

 One of the downsides of leasing a car is that the lease will often require that you use Original Equipment Manufacturer Parts (OEM).

 This is a disadvantage of leasing, because that the leasing company gets to choose the repairs, and you have to pay for them.
 As a result, if you lease a car, particularly if it is a luxury car, your insurance may increase.

 Gap insurance is useful for financed or leased vehicles because of depreciation.
 Cars begin to lose value the second you drive them off the lot, with most vehicles losing around 20% of their value in the first year.

 If you total or badly damage your car (or in some instances when it is stolen) the insurance will pay for